 Telescope presets can only be done via acquisition templates and all observing blocks must start with one.
-There are eight acquisition templates: one for imaging, one for imaging without AO, and one each for SDI+ imaging, spectroscopy, coronagraphy, SDI+4, polarimetry and SAM.
+There are nine acquisition templates: one for imaging, one for imaging without AO, and one each for SDI+ imaging, spectroscopy, coronagraphy, polarimetry and APP, and two for SAM (one SAM, one SAMPol).
 They are listed in Table 7-1.